Using Strong Passwords

 No matter how many walls are placed around your machine, there is always a key for complete access: your password.
 There are countless programs that attempt to determine passwords, both by guessing common passwords and by randomly generating possibilities and trying them all, or a combination of the two.

 Of course, as passwords get closer to random numbers and letters, they also become more difficult to remember.
 That doesn't mean that you have to choose a weaker password either.
 You can m15peLL w0Rdz intentionally, or use a mnemonic device like a strong passphrase.
-Be sure to read the Microsoft article below for some very useful advice on creating strong passwords.

-And Remember: If you think there's a chance that someone else has seen your password – make sure you change it immediately.
+Remember: If you think there's a chance that someone else has seen your password – make sure you change it immediately.

 How To Change Your University Network ID (UNI) Password